 Early Life

-Li Ka-shing was born on July 29, 1928, in Chao'an, Chaozhou, Guangdong Province, China.
-In 1940, he and his family fled to Hong Kong as refugees due to the Sino-Japanese War.
-At the age of 15, he was forced to leave school to support his family after his father's death.
+Li Ka-shing was born on July 29, 1928, in Chaozhou, Guangdong province, China.
+In 1940, at the age of 12, he and his family fled to Hong Kong as refugees from the Sino-Japanese War.
+Due to his father's death from tuberculosis, Li was forced to leave school at the age of 15 to support his family.
+He started working in a plastics trading company, where he worked long hours.

 Rise to Success